longkai/essays/articles/2016/hacking-spotlight/README.md

 8. Done and Lock it

 ### Apply Proxy Rules
-By watching the HTTP requests, the two **second level domain** Apple uses for Spotlight suggestion is,
+By watching the HTTP requests, the two **second level domain** Apple uses for Spotlight suggestion are,

 - `configuration.apple.com`
 - `ls.apple.com`

 Hence, put this two domain to your proxy rule list(or global proxy which may cause network laggy).

-Note, to be clear, any domain has these two **suffix** should go through a proxy, i.e. `a.b.c.ls.apple.com`.
+To be clear, any domain has these two **suffix** should go through a proxy, i.e. `a.b.c.ls.apple.com`.

 ## Further Thoughts
 It works for me very well, however, there're still some things should be taken into count:

-- [ ] The Wikipedia not work in the *Dictionary* app
+* The Wikipedia not work in the *Dictionary* app
-- [ ] Privacy, since all our search keywords exposed to Apple
+* Privacy, since all our search keywords exposed to Apple
-- [ ] By disabling the GPS and IP rule proxy, I'm not sure it would break any functionality(possible not basically, but it's all about assumption).
+* By disabling the GPS and IP rule proxy, I'm not sure it would break any functionality

 For the former, it's not a big deal since wiki works in Spotlight but if you make it work, please let me know.
 The latter, I treat it as a reminder, protecting our privacy from time to time.
+The last, basically not, it only has something to do with the Location-Based Suggestions but it's all about assumption.